 - Play freeze dance.
 Get the whole family involved in this one.
 Put on some fun music, dance around the room and encourage your dog to get a bit silly.
 You can play a game of fetch, tug-of-war, or practice targeting exercises where they touch your hand as you move around; try anything that your dog moving.
 Have one person be in charge of the music, and when they are ready, stop the music.
 At this point, everyone has to freeze.
 You can have your dog go into a quick sit, down, or stand position and then go back to moving around once the music starts up again.

 - Purchase puzzle games for your dog.
 There are some terrific toys on the market that will both mentally and physically challenge your dog.
 They involve having your dog learn how to manipulate different shapes, which cause treats to be dispensed.
 They love it!
-Check out clickertraining.com or look in you local pet store for some toys by these brands: Invincibles, Dog Games, Plush Puppies, Outward Hound.
+Look in you local pet store for some toys by these brands: Invincibles, Dog Games, Plush Puppies, Outward Hound.